Code-Institute-Submissions/davidb3rgqvist-project2/README.md

 - **Google Fonts:** Used for typography and font styles across the website.
 - **Font Awesome:** Provided icons used for navigation the play button, enhancing user experience.
-- **ChatGPT by OpenAI:** Utilized for AI assistance and content suggestions.
-- **Figma:** Used for creating wireframes, aiding in the design process.
-- **Adobe Photoshop, Illustrator & Express:** Used for image editing and graphic elements.
 - **Code Institute:** Primary educational content encompassing comprehensive videos elucidating HTML, CSS and UX.
-- **www.w3.org:** Utilized to perform validation test of HTML and CSS.
-- **https://ui.dev/amiresponsive:** Utilized for a quick overview of the responsivness.

 ### External Resources